nsweeting/gen_queue_opq/README.md

-This mock adapter uses the standard `GenQueue.Test` helpers to send the job payload back to the current processes mailbox (or another named process) instead of actually enqueuing the job to redis.
+This mock adapter uses the standard `GenQueue.Test` helpers to send the job payload back to the current processes mailbox (or another named process) instead of actually enqueuing the job to OPQ.

 ```elixir
 defmodule MyJobTest do